muhammadfarhan19/muhammadfarhan19/README.md

 # Muhammad Farhan Hamidie

 Welcome to my portfolio repository!
-This is where I share the projects I've worked on and showcase my skills as a web developer.
+This is where I share the projects I've worked on and showcase my skills as a Frontend Web Developer.

 ## About Me

-I am a Frontend Website Developer with a focus on technologies such as [list the technologies you specialize in, e.g., React.js, Next.js, Tailwindcss, etc.].
+I am a Frontend Website Developer with a focus on technologies such a :
+- Next.js
+- React.js
+- Typescript
+- Tailwindcss
 I enjoy combining creativity and technical skills to create engaging user experiences.

 ## Featured Projects